SujalAhrodia/Algorithms_DS/README.md

 (Recall that a permutation of letters is a bijection from letters to letters: every letter maps to another letter, and no two letters map to the same letter.)
 Return a list of the words in words that match the given pattern.
 You may return the answer in any order.

+## Day 8
+>1.
+Given a non negative integer number num.
+For every numbers i in the range 0 ≤ i ≤ num calculate the number of 1's in their binary representation and return them as an array.